comicfans/comicfans.github.io/_posts/2026-01-10-red-black-tree.md

-3.1  if uncle doesn't exist, we rotate at grandparent node like following:
+3.1  if uncle doesn't exist, we rotate at grandparent node like following: (in animation, we use gray color for black node)

 ![image]({{ site.baseurl }}/images/2026-01-10-red-black-tree/rbt-insert-no-uncle.gif)